smallcute123/Spectre-Attacks/README.md

 ### Source PoC for Speculative Cache Side-Channel Attacks
-This repository contains the proof-of-concept (PoC) implementations used in the security evaluation of the paper "SCSGuardian: Fine-Grained Protection Against Speculative Cache Side-Channel Attacks."
+This repository contains the proof-of-concept (PoC) implementations used in the security evaluation of the paper "SCSGuardian: A Practical Hardware Defense against Speculative Cache Side-Channel Attacks."
 We provide PoC attacks adapted to three representative execution environments, covering both simulation and hardware platforms.
 ```bash
 ├── Spectre-Attacks-in-GEM5/         # x86 PoC adapted to gem5 simulator